 Measures to Change Defensive Posturing to Mutual Problem Solving

-Once we become aware of the possible reason or basis for the impasse or conflict, we can take steps to mitigate defensive behaviour to find resolution.
-To do so we must recognise the following:
+Once we become aware of the possible reason or basis for the impasse or conflict, we can take steps to mitigate defensive behavior to find resolution.
+To do so we must recognize the following:

 - Cooperation is Key – We must understand that we cannot impose our own resolution on someone who is in a defensive pose.
 The other person must become part of the solution by being included, through a cooperative effort by both parties to find a mutual resolution.

 - Two Way Street – For a mutually agreed solution to be found, the other party must be shown, they cannot impose their own proposal to resolve the matter.
 They too must adopt a measure of mutual cooperation.